GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_CHANNEL_ACK {#channel-ack-frame}

-Client->Server on unicast connection.
+The MC_CHANNEL_ACK frame (types TBD-06 and TBD-07; experiments use 0xff3e806..0xff3e807) is an extension of the ACK frame defined by {{RFC9000}}.
+It is used to acknowledge packets that were sent on multicast channels.
+If the frame type is TBD-07, MC_CHANNEL_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.

-(TODO: Is it possible to reuse the multiple packet number space version of ACK_MP from Section 12.2 of {{I-D.draft-ietf-quic-multipath}}, defining channel id as the packet number space?  at 2022-04-12 they're identical.)
+(TODO: Is it possible to reuse the multiple packet number space version of ACK_MP from Section 12.2 of {{I-D.draft-ietf-quic-multipath}}, defining channel id as the packet number space?  at 2022-05 they're identical.)

 MC_CHANNEL_ACK frames are formatted as shown in {{fig-mc-channel-ack-format}}.

 ~~~
 MC_CHANNEL_ACK Frame {
-  Type (i) = TBD-07 (experiments use 0xff3e807),
+  Type (i) = TBD-06..TBD-07 (experiments use 0xff3e806, 0xff3e807),
   ID Length (8),
   Channel ID (8..160),
   Largest Acknowledged (i),